Mangshi: 1911–1949

+1949–present

 Fang Kesheng refused to join People's Republic of China, preferring to remain neutral.
 Eventually the People's Liberation Army advanced into Luxi in April 1950, and Fang Kesheng fled to Taiwan.
 His brother Fang Keguang succeeded be the acting tusi, and cooperated with the Chinese Communist Party.
 The three tusi were killed during the land reform movement in 1955.
 Luxi County became Luxi City (county-level city) in 1996, and changed the name to Mangshi City in 2010.

 Geography

 Mangshi has an area of 2900.91 km2.
 There are two main plains in Mangshi named Mangshi Ba (芒市坝) and Zhefang Ba (遮放坝).
 The city of Mangshi is situated at the east of Mangshi Ba.
 Mountains are the primary landforms of Mangshi, making up approximately 84.48% of the territory.
 Mount Qingkou (箐口山) is the city's highest point, with an altitude of 2,889.1 meters.
 Manxin River's (曼辛河) estuary (at Salween River) is the lowest point, with an altitude of 528 metres in Zhongshan Township.
 The mountains are branches of western Gaoligong Mountains.

 Mangshi River is the "mother river" of Mangshi, and has a drainage basin of 1881 km2, about 61.3% of area of Mangshi.
 Longchuan River (龙川江) is the border river between Mangshi and Lianghe County and Longchuan County on the north and west.
 Salween River on the southeast tip of Mangshi marks the international border between Mangshi and Myanmar's Shan State.